arjenhill/bbo-docs/docs/README.md

 `bbo.log(msg, styles?)`

-the tool that display log information on your phone device.
+The tool that display log information on your phone device.

 **example:**